talalalmrka/vuegram/README.md

 ## 🛠️ Contributing

-We welcome contributions to improve VueGram.
+We welcome contributions to improve Fadgram Vue.
 To contribute:

 1. Open an issue to discuss the bug or feature.
 2. Fork the repo and open a Pull Request with your changes.